Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Experimental results

 First of all, the parametrization on the human face is computed, with a unit disk chosen as the target parameter domain.
 The experimental results are shown in Figure \ref{fig: fixedBdy sophie}.
 This figure summarizes the overall performance of parametrization using the two line plots: one showing Hausdorff distance, the other showing mean absolute angle distortion (in radian), against stages.
 The plots generally show decreasing trends, suggesting the improvements made during the optimization process through parameter adjustments.
 The evolution from the earlier stages to latter stages are shown by plotting the results after the $1^{\text{st}}$, $3^{\text{rd}}$ and $6^{\text{th}}$ stages, with details in the last three columns.
 In the $1^{\text{st}}$ stage, a gap between the point cloud mapping and the boundary of the parameter domain can be clearly observed.
 Meanwhile, the alignment between the mapping and boundary is much better improved in latter stages, supporting the line plot for Hausdorff distance.
 The histograms for angle distortion (in radian) illustrate that the angle distortion are more concentrated at 0 in the latter stages than in the earlier stages, coinciding with the decrease in mean absolute angle distortion shown in the line plot.
 We can also observe that the mapping of the nose shrinks as the stages progress, matching the rising values in the nose illustrated in the plots for $\lambda_{inv}$ values.

 Instead of choosing a simple parameter domain such as a unit disk, experiments with more complicated parameter domains are demonstrated.
-The human face point cloud, used in the previous experiment, with its mouth and two eyes removed, is mapped to a multiply-connected smiling face.
-This face is created by removing three smaller half-disks from the unit disk and is shown on the left of Figure \ref{fig: param domain smiling car}.
-Also, a car surface point cloud is mapped to a car-shaped parameter domain, whose boundary consist of circular arcs and straight lines, as shown on the right of Figure \ref{fig: param domain smiling car}.
-Figure \ref{fig: param domain smiling car}, which illustrates the mentioned parameter domain, also indicates the coordinates for some important points in the shapes.
+In Figure \ref{fig: param domain smiling car}, the left plot illustrated a multiply-connected smiling face, formed by removing half disks from unit disk, and the right plot shows a car-shaped parameter domain, whose boundary consist of circular arcs and straight lines.
+Figure \ref{fig: param domain smiling car} also indicates the coordinates for some important points in the shapes.
 The horizontal dash lines indicate the $y$-coordinates, while vertical dash lines indicate the $x$-coordinates.

-Mouth and eyes are removed from the previously used human face, resulting in a triangular mesh with $23871$ points and $46973$ faces.
-Its vertices are used as an input point cloud surface in computing a parametrization to the smiling face drawn in Figure \ref{fig: param domain smiling car}.
+Mouth and eyes are removed from the previously used human face, resulting in a point cloud with $23871$ points.
+The point are used as an input point cloud surface in computing a parametrization to the smiling face drawn in Figure \ref{fig: param domain smiling car}.
 The experimental results are shown below in Figure \ref{fig: fixedBdy sophie noEyeMouth}.
 The plots in the figure are similar to the above experiment, which parametrized the simply-connected human face to the unit disk.
 By observing the point cloud mappings and histograms for angle distortion, we can see the mismatch between the point cloud mapping and high angle distortion appeared in the earlier stages, while they are greatly improved in the latter stages.
 This provides evidence to the decreasing trends shown in the two line plots for Hausdorff distance and mean absolute angle distortion against stages.
 The changes in $\lambda_{inv}$ values also reflect the changes in the scaling of the mappings.